 medicines for migraine headache like almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, zolmitriptan

 medicines that treat or prevent blood clots like warfarin, enoxaparin, and dalteparin

 NSAIDS, medicines for pain and inflammation, like ibuprofen or naproxen

 other medicines for depression, anxiety, or psychotic disturbances

 This list may not describe all possible interactions.
 Give your health care providers a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 Visit your doctor or health care professional for regular checks on your progress.
-It can take several days before you feel the full effect of this medicine.
-If you have been taking this medicine regularly for some time, do not stop taking it at once.
-You must reduce the dose gradually or you may get severe side effects.
+You may have to take this medicine for 4 weeks before you feel better.
+If you have been taking this medicine for some time, do not suddenly stop taking it.
+You must gradually reduce the dose to avoid side effects.
 Ask your doctor or health care professional for advice.
-Even after you stop taking this medicine it can still affect your body for several days.

 What side effects may I notice from this medicine?